Cumberland County Pennsylvania Homepage

 As a general rule, no person is exempt or excused from jury duty except for the following reasons:

-• Person in active service of the armed forces of the United States or of the Commonwealth of Pennsylvania
+(1) Persons in active service of the armed forces of the United States or of the Commonwealth of Pennsylvania.

-• Persons demonstrating to the court undue hardship or extreme inconvenience may be excused permanently for a limited period, and at the end of the period be assigned to the next jury array
+(3) Persons demonstrating to the court undue hardship or extreme inconvenience may be excused permanently or for such period as the court determines is necessary, and if excused for a limited period shall, at the end of the period, be assigned to the next jury array.

-• Spouses, children, siblings, parents, grandparents, and grandchildren of victims of criminal homicide under 18 Pa.C.S.
-2501 (relating to criminal homicide)
+(4) Spouses, children, siblings, parents, grandparents and grandchildren of victims of criminal homicide under 18 Pa.C.S. § 2501 (relating to criminal homicide).

 Requests for Excusal

-All requests for excusal must be made in writing and should be returned with your questionnaire.
-In the event of a medical excuse, please include a statement from your physician.
+All requests for excusal should be done online.
+In the event of a medical excuse, please email or fax (717.240.6460), or mail a statement from your physician.

 Court Administration Office